SICS-Fundamental-Research-Center/GIDCL/README.md

 We provide the checkpoint for our method in each stage, as well as the training/inference code for error detection and error correction.

 ## Data Download
-Due to the large size of the data and checkpoint, we upload all the related files into a zip file in link.
-Please download the zip file and unzip the GEIL_Data folder to GEIL_Data folder.
+- Due to the large size of the data and checkpoint, we upload all the related checkpoint into a zip file in link.
+Please download the zip file and unzip the GEIL_ckpt folder to GEIL_ckpt folder.
+- For all the data, please unzip the GEIL_Data.zip in the root folder and use the data in GEIL_Data
 ## Requirement

 Please check the requirements in DITTO(https://github.com/megagonlabs/ditto),LLaMa-Factory(https://github.com/hiyouga/LLaMA-Factory) and vllm(https://github.com/vllm-project/vllm) for requirements.